 NOTICE OF PUBLIC HEARING THE CITY OF NIS

-NOTICE OF PUBLIC HEARING THE CITY OF NISSWA PLANNING COMMISSION/BOARD OF ADJUSTMENT WILL HOLD THE FOLLOWING PUBLIC HEARINGS AT A REGULAR MEETING ON TUESDAY, APRIL 4, 2023 at 6:00 P.M., NISSWA CITY HALL, NISSWA, MINNESOTA.
-CONDITIONAL USE PERMIT 008-23 for the operation of a salon, Salon 77.
-The subject property is zoned Highway Business (HB) and is located at 4758 Co Rd 77 (PID 28140504).
-Owner: Chaney Enterprises.
-Applicant: Pam Poston & Sue Lauer.
+NOTICE OF PUBLIC HEARING THE CITY OF NISSWA PLANNING COMMISSION/BOARD OF ADJUSTMENT WILL HOLD THE FOLLOWING PUBLIC HEARINGS AT A REGULAR MEETING ON TUESDAY, MAY 2, 2023 at 6:00 P.M., NISSWA CITY HALL, NISSWA, MINNESOTA.
 CONDITIONAL USE PERMIT 009-23 for the construction of a commercial building with a dwelling unit above a commercial use.
 The subject property is zoned Highway Business (HB) and is located at TBD Commons Dr. (PID 28140663).
 Owner/Applicant: Kent Marthaler.
-By: Bethany Soderlund City Planner For: Planning Commission / Board of Adjustment CITY OF NISSWA (March 22, 2023) 205886
+CONDITIONAL USE PERMIT 010-23 for the expansion of an existing business, Honer Excavating Inc. The subject property is zoned Highway Business (HB) and is located at 4671 Upper Roy Lake Rd.
+(PID 28020602).
+Owner: Justin Honer & Dawn Haase.
+Applicant: Justin Honer.
+ORDINANCE AMENDMENT 011-23 to adopt an ordinance amendment modifying Chapter 20; Sec.
+20-630 Lapse of permit & extensions, regarding conditional use permits.
+By: Bethany Soderlund City Planner For: Planning Commission / Board of Adjustment CITY OF NISSWA (April 26, 2023) 217246